GarryMarathe/PostgreSQL/README.md

 - Create API Endpoints:
 Using Django views and Django REST Framework (if you're building a RESTful API), create API endpoints that allow your frontend to perform CRUD (Create, Read, Update, Delete) operations on your PostgreSQL database.

+- Handle CORS (Cross-Origin Resource Sharing):
+If your frontend and backend are hosted on different domains, you'll need to handle CORS to allow requests from your frontend to your backend API.
+You can use Django CORS headers or middleware to handle CORS-related issues.

+- Implement Authentication and Authorization (optional):
+If your application requires user authentication and authorization, implement it in your Django backend.
+This might involve using Django's built-in authentication system or third-party libraries like Django REST Framework JWT for token-based authentication.